 58. Vehicles with a fuel cell and an electric machine as propulsion energy converters are defined as FCV.
 This can be also non-hybrid FCV.

 5.3.3.1.
-Fuel Cell Hybrid Vehicle (FCHV)]
+Fuel Cell Hybrid Vehicle (FCHV)

 59. A FCHV is a hybrid FCV with at least one fuel storage system (mainly hydrogen) and at least on REESS (mainly a battery) as propulsion energy storage systems.
 For regulatory purposes it might be required to distinguish between hybrid and non-hybrid FCV.

-5.4 Non-Road Mobile Machinery (NRMM)

-60. [Placeholder to explain special situation for UN Regulations Nos.
-96, 120 and 132 as well as global technical regulation No. 11 related to agricultural vehicles and NRMM].

 6. List of acronyms/abbreviations